Skip links

 • Competitive and keyword research: Ongoing competitive research refreshes take 15 to 20 hours a month when done well, which is time your senior marketers should not be spending.

-Pattern recognition from other programs.
-This category gets undersold.
+Pattern recognition from other programs: This category gets undersold.
 When an agency runs 30 SEO programs across industries, it spots algorithm shifts, competitor plays, and content patterns long before any single in-house team would.
 That signal is one of the most valuable outputs you buy.
+The agencies that complement your team operate in all three categories.
+The ones that substitute for your team usually pick a single category and price it like a full program, which is where buyers get burned.

 Work that must stay in-house: